atquil/HowTo/README.md

 # HowTo
-HowTo repository will contain installation and setups for different application/ programs etc.
+HowTo repository will contain installation and setups for different application / programs etc.